jbaldwin/libcoro/README.md

 int main()
 {
+    // Complete worker tasks faster on a thread pool, using the io_scheduler version so the worker
+    // tasks can yield for a specific amount of time to mimic difficult work.
+The pool is only
+    // setup with a single thread to showcase yield_for(). coro::io_scheduler tp{coro::io_scheduler::options{.pool = coro::thread_pool::options{.thread_count = 1}}};

     // This task will wait until the given latch setters have completed. auto make_latch_task = [](coro::latch& l) -> coro::task<void> {
+        // It seems like the dependent worker tasks could be created here, but in that case it would
+        // be superior to simply do: `co_await coro::when_all(tasks);`
+        // It is also important to note that the last dependent task will resume the waiting latch
+        // task prior to actually completing -- thus the dependent task's frame could be destroyed
+        // by the latch task completing before it gets a chance to finish after calling resume() on
+        // the latch task!

         std::cout << "latch task is now waiting on all children tasks...\n";
         co_await l;
-        std::cout << "latch task children tasks completed, resuming.\n";
+        std::cout << "latch task dependency tasks completed, resuming.\n";
         co_return;
     };

     // This task does 'work' and counts down on the latch when completed.
 The final child task to
-    // complete will end up resuming the latch task when the latch's count reaches zero. auto make_worker_task = [](coro::latch& l, int64_t i) -> coro::task<void> {
+    // complete will end up resuming the latch task when the latch's count reaches zero. auto make_worker_task = [](coro::io_scheduler& tp, coro::latch& l, int64_t i) -> coro::task<void> {
+        // Schedule the worker task onto the thread pool. co_await tp.schedule();
-        std::cout << "work task " << i << " is working...\n";
+        std::cout << "worker task " << i << " is working...\n";
+        // Do some expensive calculations, yield to mimic work...!
+Its also important to never use
+        // std::this_thread::sleep_for() within the context of coroutines, it will block the thread
+        // and other tasks that are ready to execute will be blocked. co_await tp.yield_for(std::chrono::milliseconds{i * 20});
-        std::cout << "work task " << i << " is done, counting down on the latch\n";
+        std::cout << "worker task " << i << " is done, counting down on the latch\n";
         l.count_down();
         co_return;
     };

-    // It is important to note that the latch task must not 'own' the worker tasks within its
-    // coroutine stack frame because the final worker task thread will execute the latch task upon
-    // setting the latch counter to zero.
-This means that:
-    //     1) final worker task calls count_down() => 0
-    //     2) resume execution of latch task to its next suspend point or completion, IF completed
-    //        then this coroutine's stack frame is destroyed!
-    //     3) final worker task continues exection
-    // If the latch task 'own's the worker task objects then they will destruct prior to step (3)
-    // if the latch task completes on that resume, and it will be attempting to execute an already
-    // destructed coroutine frame.
-    // This example correctly has the latch task and all its waiting tasks on the same scope/frame
-    // to avoid this issue.
     const int64_t                 num_tasks{5};
     coro::latch                   l{num_tasks};
     std::vector<coro::task<void>> tasks{};